-When we sit down to plan, it is easy to feel like we need to have a vast variety of meals throughout the week.
-However, most of us tend to eat the same meals repeatedly because those are the foods we like the most.
+When we sit down to plan, it’s easy to feel like we need to have a vast variety of meals throughout the week.
+However, most of us tend to eat the same meals repeatedly because those are the foods we like the best.

 If you can think of a dozen recipes that are a hit, you are off to an awesome start!
 Got six, stick with those for now.
 Then, add in new recipes as you go along.
 Starting out with the familiar is a nice way to get into the planning groove.